nicmilot/pwk-kali-vagrantbox/README.md

 ## Almost no change

 - No snapshot:
 The PWK Kali 2018 come with a built-in snapshot if you want to revert the VM.
 Why I deleted it ?
 First, it cause problems when you try to package the new vagrant box.
-Second, I built this vagrant box to be able to easly destroy and create this image, so I dont want it anyway.
+Second, I built this vagrant box to be able to easily destroy and create this image, so I dont want it anyway.
 Third, trying to make it smaller.

 - New vagrant user:
 Of course, like every other vagrant box.